What is asthma?

 - Race or ethnicity.
 Black and African Americans and Puerto Ricans are at higher risk of asthma than people of other races or ethnicities.

-- Having other medical conditions such as allergies and obesity
+- Having other diseases or conditions such as obesity and allergies

 - Often having viral respiratory infections as a young child

 - Sex.
 In children, asthma is more common in boys.
 In teens and adults, it is more common in women.

 What are the symptoms of asthma?